 emptied directly into it.
 Some models are supplied with frames for wall mounting.

 Base rolling drums.

-style, these may be mounted on rollers, or have moulded raised points to suspend the drum so that it can rotate on the base.
-The type with rollers in the base require less effort to turn.
+on price and style, these may be mounted on rollers, or have moulded raised points to suspend the drum so that it can rotate on the base.
+The type with rollers in the base requires less effort to turn.

-composter, it may be necessary to bend to turn it and emptying has to be undertaken using a spade.
+may be necessary to bend to turn it and emptying has to be undertaken using a spade.
 These are often sold for smaller gardens.
-However if the drum can be rolled of its base it can then be rolled to the part of the garden where the compost is
+However, if the drum can be rolled of its base it can then be rolled to the part of the garden where the compost is required.

 Roll-Around Sphere or Barrel Compost Tumblers.